 Expectant mothers have so much on their minds.
 There’s the excitement of meeting your soon to be baby, preparing for motherhood, preparing for birth, and of course, everything associated with growing a healthy baby.
 Pregnant women are constantly considering the up and downsides of every food for their little one growing inside them.
 Which is normal!
 There is a lot to consider.

 Pregnant women should consume a healthy variety of vitamins and nutrients for a healthy pregnancy and smooth delivery.
 You need to hit all the food groups.
-A well-balanced diet with calcium, potassium, magnesium, iron, folate, Vitamin A, B, C, D, E, the list goes on and on!
+A well-balanced diet with trace minerals like calcium, potassium, magnesium, and iron, folate, Vitamin A, B, C, D, E, the list goes on and on!
 Plus, don’t forget hydration!

 Glycine is an amino acid (the building blocks of protein) that becomes conditionally essential during pregnancy which means prior to being pregnant your body could make enough on its own, but now you have to obtain it through food in order to have adequate amounts for you and baby.

 Additionally, glycine is involved in the function of choline, folate, and vitamin B12.
-Collagen, and therefore glycine, supports so many aspects of pregnancy from daily energy and mood, to fetal development, to labor and delivery, even recovery.
+Collagen, and therefore glycine, supports so many aspects of pregnancy from daily energy and mood, to fetal development, to labor and delivery, even recovery (plus its great for your skin, hair, and nails)!
+Glycine is an amino acid in bone broth!

 Today I want to talk about one of the best ways to get collagen in your diet that doesn’t rely on supplements, drinking bone broth while pregnant!